RobertTalbert/discretecs-vault/Dijkstra's algorithm.md

 |  $D$   |     $\infty$      |
 |  $E$   |     $\infty$      |
 |  $F$   |     $\infty$      |
 The `VISITED` list does not contain all the vertices, so we repeat step 4: Pick a vertex that is not in `VISITED` that has minimum distance.
 This time that vertex is $B$.
+Add this to `VISITED`.
 Now update the total distances of all vertices adjacent to $B$:

 - $A$ is adjacent to $B$, and its current distance is $0$.
 This will never be updated because no distance will be less than $0$.
 So leave the distance from $A$ alone.
 - $C$ is adjacent to $B$ and its current distance value is $5$.
 The total distance from $A$ going through $B$, is 15.
 This is greater than $5$, so **leave the distance value alone**.